 - Patient and family support

 - Social events and fundraising opportunities

-- 1:1 telephone/email support with a unique buddy system
+- 1:1 telephone support with a unique buddy system

-- Information days for Polyposis carriers as well as medical professionals
+- Information days for Polyposis Syndrome patients as well as medical professionals

 PolyPeople was established in November 2008 following a suggestion from Professor Sue Clarke at St Marks that it would help St Mark’s Hospital if there was a patient support group they could approach for comments on funding applications to support research and development.
 A group of St Mark’s FAP patients volunteered enthusiastically to support the hospital they valued so highly by forming such a group and PolyPeople was born!